 The main difference is the way the planks of flooring are constructed.
 Engineered flooring is precision made from layered sections of solid wood bonded together.
 In engineered wood, the grain of each piece runs in a different direction to its adjacent layer.
 This enhances the plank’s strength and resilience and reduces the wood’s natural tendency to expand and contract, making it much more durable in even the most challenging of areas.

 What is engineered wood flooring?

-By laminating hardwood layer upon hardwood layer, the floor becomes significantly harder wearing as each piece pushes back against one another, reducing the tendency to expand and misshapen – which is common with such a natural material.
+Engineered wood flooring is made by laminating hardwood layer upon hardwood layer, the floor becomes significantly harder wearing as each piece pushes back against one another, reducing the tendency to expand and misshapen.

-Furthermore, an engineered wood floor can be loaded with a wear layer.
-This sits on top of the floor and usually is anywhere between 3mm and 6mm in thickness, allowing you to softly sand down the floor throughout the years, returning such to its original state, and making your floor a lifetime investment with the correct care and attention.
+An engineered wood floor is then loaded with a wear layer.
+This sits on top of the floor and usually is anywhere between 3mm and 6mm in thickness, allowing you to softly sand down the floor throughout the years to its original state.

 This top layer can then be applied with several treatments to protect your floor from the challenges of daily life.
-Oils and lacquers, all of which have their own advantages, are applied slowly over and over again by our Cheshire based artisans – they really go the extra mile in order to ensure your engineered wooden flooring is suitably protected and lasts the decades you come to expect from Ted Todd.
+Oils and lacquers, all of which have their own advantages, are applied slowly over and over again by our Cheshire-based artisans – they really go the extra mile in order to ensure your engineered wooden flooring is suitably protected.

 As well as being more stable than solid wood our engineered options are much better suited to use above underfloor heating, making them a perfect choice for modern living rooms and even hotel spaces.